 If you’re going to be using a portable freezer as part of your de facto kitchen, then a flat top that can double as a work surface is a plus.
 If it will mostly be used for picnics, then features like built-in cup holders are deciding factors.

 If your cooler may often end up disconnected from its power source, whether you’re taking it around the campsite or running it off a generator, then you should give priority to units that can truly keep their cool for a long period of time.
 If you’re going to be in this situation, a portable freezer that can chill down to well below freezing is attractive since it could warm up quite a bit before anything melts.

 Depending on what you’re packing, the ability to segregate items or pack particular food products is a point in its favor.
 For example, if you go to a lot of parties or picnics, a freezer that lets you drop in 2 liter bottles vertically is attractive.
 If you’re tired of digging through the freezer looking for particular items, freezers with built-in storage racks or wire holders should be on your checklist.

 Something we tend to overlook is how easy it is to clean until something leaked inside the freezer.
-Understand how easy it is to clean the inside of the freezer before you buy it.
+Understand how easy it is to clean the inside of the freezer before you buy it, here are a few quick hacks to clean a freezer.
 And make sure the freezer model itself isn’t prone to leaking water, whether it comes from the compressor or the freezer’s interior.
 The only exception is if you often fill it with drinks and ice as they warm up over the course of the day.
 In these cases, you want a freezer that is designed to let that water leak out without affecting the electronics or mechanical components.